 I took the plunge and bought some powerful PCs and the best versions of the leading Motion Graphics software and started calling up my contacts!

-It’s been over eight years since I started, and my expectations have been exceeded by an excellent client base providing me with plenty of work in all sectors of the entertainment industry.
+It’s been over ten years since I started, and my expectations have been exceeded by an excellent client base providing me with plenty of work in all sectors of the entertainment industry.
 My work can be seen in over 500 bars and clubs around the UK and overseas, and end users for my corporate work has included some of the UK biggest companies.
 My range of Themed DVDs have also taken on a life of their own, being distributed all over Europe by my distributor, Mixmash.

 2007 saw me relocating to Manchester and growth has continued since, year on year, even during the recession.